Menu

 Post Summary

-E-cigarettes were marketed as a safer alternative to smoking, but emerging research paints a more concerning picture.
-Learn what we know about the lung, cardiovascular, and addiction risks of vaping.
+Vaping was sold as safer than smoking, but the science is more concerning.
+What we know about the lung, heart, and addiction risks of e-cigarettes.

 A Public Health Experiment in Real Time